 Don’t ever say that you have never experienced stress.
 That will give the wrong impression, right away.
 The interviewer will either think that you are not honest, or that you have only worked in low-pressure environments.
 You should avoid both impressions.

-The best way to answer this is by giving an example of a situation happened before, a problem, and how you handled and solved it.
+The best way to answer this is by giving an example of a situation that happened before, a problem, and how you handled and solved it.

 As in the previous question, you must speak of an example.